Preserving Tahoe's History

 Washoe settlement at Rowlands Station from The Saga of Lake Tahoe, .

-The cemetery in South Lake Tahoe is the Al Tahoe Pioneer Cemetery, located at 790 Alameda Avenue, and is the only historic cemetery in the Lake Tahoe basin.
-It is the final resting place for some of Tahoe’s earliest settlersType your paragraph here.
+The cemetery in South Lake Tahoe is the Al Tahoe Pioneer Cemetery, located at 760 Alameda Avenue, and is the only historic cemetery in the Lake Tahoe basin.
+It is the final resting place for some of Tahoe’s earliest settlers.

 The earliest burial of record in the cemetery was Richard Peters, buried in February 1868.
 Although the location of his burial is unknown, Thomas B. Rowland was buried in the cemetery in 1883.
 The last known burial was Fannie M. Rowland Barton in April 1959

 Over the years, the Al Tahoe area, including the cemetery, was bought and sold five times.
-In 1966, Mr. Aram Harootunian, a local realtor, deeded the cemetery to the City of South Lake Tahoe..
+In 1966, Mr. Aram Harootunian, a local realtor and developer of the Al Tahoe neighborhood, deeded the cemetery to the City of South Lake Tahoe..

 Partners on the restoration of the Pioneer Cemetery